+No Bubble review would be complete without taking a look at how it can expand its features through user-generated extensions.
 One of the key strengths that made WordPress a household name in internet tech (currently powering more than 75 million websites) is the way in which you can extend a fairly basic set of features with plugins.
 Bubble follows the same strategy and offers a plugin store that has grown to house a sizeable number of useful additions to Bubble’s features.
 You’ll find in many cases that there’s a plugin for that when you share a specific challenge on the forum or Twitter, and an increasing amount of the available plugins are built specifically for Bubble.

 That being said, the plugin store is not perfect, and its shortcomings deserve some discussion.
-A legitimate concern shared by many professional developers is that relying on a plugin for key features in your app means placing your trust in a third-party that oftentimes you know very little about.
+A legitimate concern shared by many professional developers is that relying on a plugin for key features in your app means placing your trust in a third-party that sometimes you know very little about.

 Will they offer customer support?
 Will they be updating the plugin to stay compatible with Bubble’s engine as it evolves?
 Will the developer be around for another year?
 Two?
 Five?
 Many plugin builders of course offer high-quality plugins with thorough documentation and fast support – but the plugin store itself has a limited review system, no statistics on bug reports/fixes, developer communication, compatibility or what external libraries they rely on.

 These are real concerns, and enough to push numerous agencies to circumvent plugins completely, opting instead to creating their own or solve it in other ways.
 The good thing is that Bubble opens up for this in several ways that bring less risk, as we’ll explore below.